Pacific Premier Bancorp's (PPBI) CEO Steve Gardner on Q4 2016 Results - Earnings Call Transcript

 Steve Gardner

 We started to just think about that within the last two to three months.
-We don’t anticipate it immediately, but we are thinking about that threshold and the impacts that it has from a whole host of various, whether its defast [ph] becoming regulated by the CRPB and a whole host of other areas.
+We don’t anticipate it immediately, but we are thinking about that threshold and the impacts that it has from a whole host of various, whether its DFAST becoming regulated by the CRPB and a whole host of other areas.
 And we’ve been taking steps in the organization, it's that constant seeking to improve, strengthening the executive senior management team, improving on our processes, constantly looking at our organization, its structure, the internal controls, becoming more sophisticated in our modeling or models validation, enterprise risk management and all of those things, those are all things that we are looking at and considering and putting and beginning to put in place as we speak.
 And its just again Jackie part of our constantly seeking to get better at what we do.

 Jackie Boland